-This policy is publicly available on the School's website and upon request a copy (which can be made available in large print or other accessible formats if required) may be obtained from the school office.
-All who work, volunteer or supply services to our school have an equal responsibility to understand and implement this policy and its procedures, both within and outside of normal school hours, including activities away from school.
+The Policy is publicly available on the school website and upon request a copy (which can be made available in large print or other accessible format if required) may be obtained from the School Office.

+All who work, volunteer or supply services to our school have an equal responsibility to understand and implement this policy and its procedures both within and outside of normal school hours including activities away from school.
+This policy also takes into consideration the National Minimum Standard (NMS) for residential special schools (RSS).